Welcome!

 Some latest processors have separate output latches named LATx that are readable.
 In this case, the read-modify-write problem does not apply, just use PORTx for inputs and LATx for outputs.

-How problems may occur: if the output pin has some load that makes the requested level to not be reached (by an excessive pullup or pulldown, by a capacitive load such as a mosfet gate) the "input" may not reflect immediately (or never at least) what you "output"; so a code like:
+How problems may occur: if the output pin has some load that makes the requested level to not be reached (by an excessive pullup or pulldown, by an heavy capacitive load such as a mosfet gate) the "input" may not reflect immediately (or never at least) what you "output"; so a code like:

-setb PORTA, 0
+BSF PORTA, 0

-setb PORTA, 1
+BSF PORTA, 1

 another example:

-movlw h'FF'
+MOVLW h'FF'

-movwf PORTA
+MOVWF PORTA

-xorwf PORTA, f
+XORWF PORTA, f

 What about PMP?